-It can also be a first step in establishing a social enterprise, or reinforcing an existing one.
-Examples of this are past books that our staff created with East West Kitchen in Halifax, Suma Wholefoods in Elland, the Aagrah chain of restaurants from Shipley.
+Reverse-action publishing can be a first step in establishing a social enterprise, or reinforcing an existing one.
+Examples are books we created to cement and progress commercial aims with East West Kitchen, Halifax; Suma Wholefoods, Elland; Aagrah Restaurants, Shipley, and El Piano, York.

-Working with people to publish a book provides a focal point for joint working and team building, for awakening a common vision, for evoking creativity, for embedding existing skills and learning new ones, such as design, photography, costings, marketing, research.
-Building a book needs participants to develop a brief, collate and manage information, build links with their fellow participants.
+Reverse-action publishing provides a focal point for joint working and team building, for awakening a common vision, for evoking creativity, for embedding existing skills and learning new ones.
+Participants develop a brief, collate and manage information, and build links with others.
 The process provides a gateway for diverse communities to enter the social conversation.
-The resulting book grows self-esteem and is lasting evidence of participant involvement, which can then be used as a souvenir and/or a CV and/or a spur to develop the many skills learned to create it.
+The result grows self-esteem and is lasting evidence of participant involvement, which can then be used as a souvenir and/or a CV and/or a spur to develop the many skills learned to create it.

 A community can be based on